OfficeDev/Microsoft-Teams-Samples/samples/bot-tag-mention/nodejs/README.md

 **Team channel Scope**

+**Create tags within the team channel**
+To create tags in Microsoft Teams, follow these steps:

+1. Select Teams on the left side of the app and choose the team you want to create tags for.
+2. Click the "More options" button (three dots) next to the team name and select "Manage tags".
+3. Click "Create tag" and provide a name, description, and assign team members to the tag .

 1. **Show Welcome**
   - **Result:** The bot will send the welcome card for you to interact with necessary commands
   - **Valid Scopes:** team chat